 Sadducees “were Jews who taught there was no such thing as a resurrection” (Luke 20:27).

 Pharisees were one of several groups of Jews.
 It was a bit like Methodists being one of many groups of Christians.
-Pharisees were known for not only strictly keeping the laws of Moses, but also for keeping hundreds of other laws that were a bit like the rules in church manuals today.
+Pharisees were known not only for strictly keeping the laws of Moses but also for keeping hundreds of other laws that were a bit like the rules in church manuals today.
 For example, Jewish law said Jews should not work on the Sabbath.
 Pharisees defined what they considered work—such as healing people.
 Pharisees taught that practicing medicine on the Sabbath was forbidden except when someone was at risk of dying that day.

 Gamaliel was one of the top Jewish scholars of his day.
 The apostle Paul said he studied under the guidance of Gamaliel (Acts 22:3).
-Jewish writings also say Gamaliel was an advocate for non-Jews in need as well as for women’s rights.
+Jewish writings also say Gamaliel was an advocate for non-Jews in need, as well as for women’s rights.

 When Ananias sold a plug of ground and gave part of the proceeds to Peter as a donation to help the poor, Peter could have said, “Thank you very much.”
-Instead he said, “You kept part of the money for yourself….Why did you dream up this scheme?”
-(5:3-4).
+Instead he said, “You kept part of the money for yourself. . . .
+Why did you dream up this scheme?”
+(Acts 5:3-4).
 When Peter was done talking, Ananias dropped dead.
 Don’t you think Peter was a little harsh?

 Many Bible experts say the original language suggests that it was not shock that killed Ananias and Sapphira.
 They say the context of the story suggests that God killed them.
 What’s a bit ironic is that the name Ananias means “God is merciful.”
 But apparently not today.
 Do you buy into the idea that God actually killed these people for lying about their donation to the poor?